 Visit the Human Resources COVID-19 Guidance webpage for the most up-to-date information regarding leave policies.

 In light of the announcement that Boulder Valley School District and other school districts are discontinuing classes, we want to provide guidance to supervisors and employees who need to be home with their children.
 Supervisors should be flexible with employees who have dependents and children to allow them to be out of work tomorrow and as needed in the near future.
 For those who have been given direction to work from home, please do so if possible.
-For those whose work must occur on campus, you may receive paid administrative leave if approved by your supervisor.
-For anyone who is sick or is caring for a sick family member, your sick leave is available.
+For those whose work must occur on campus or cannot work remotely, you may submit an FFCRA leave form to apply for childcare FML.

 The campus will continue to evaluate leave options and update our information accordingly.
 Please refer to COVID-19 HR Guidance for the latest information.